irinaverse/LEGO/README.md

 - the set is divided into 8 parts, including numerical data as well as text data
 - import Images
 - see LEGO Taj Mahal with the massive 5922 pieces
+- visual chart, Number of parts in a LEGO set
 - in progress...
 I guess a work with data never ends...